+Passwords disables the user account.

+NOTE: The Authorizer Administrator must also reset the user's password when re-enabling a disabled account.

+Range: 14 to 365 days

+Default: 365 days

 Minimum Password Age Set the number of days a user must wait before changing their password.

+Range: 0 to 14 days

+Default: Zero

-Range: 0 to 14 days Default: Zero Maximum Password Age Set the number of days users can use their current password before they must change it.
+Maximum Password Age Set the number of days users can use their current password before they must change it.

 Range: 0 to 180 days; A value of 0 (zero) indicates passwords never expire.

-Default: 42 days Password Age Reminder Set the period of time (in days) before the Maximum Password Age limit is met and Safeguard for Privileged Passwords begins to remind the user that their password is about to expire.
-Range: 0 to 30 days Default: 14 days Password History Enter the number of old passwords stored by Safeguard for Privileged Passwords for user accounts.
+Default: 42 days

+Password Age Reminder Set the period of time (in days) before the Maximum Password Age limit is met and Safeguard for Privileged

+Passwords begins to remind the user that their password is about to expire.

+NOTE: This value will also be applied to any Active Directory Identity and Authentication providers.
+This only acts as a reminder.
+A user will not be able to change their directory password from within Safeguard for Privileged Passwords.
+If an Active Directory user is part of a Fine-Grained Password Policy, that policy's maximum password age setting takes precedence.

+Range: 0 to 45 days Default: 14 days

+Password History

+Enter the number of old passwords stored by Safeguard for Privileged Passwords for user accounts.
 Stored passwords cannot be reused, and are replaced on a first-in, first-out basis.

 NOTE: Administrators are not restricted by the password history setting.

 Range: 0 to 24 old passwords; A value of 0 (zero) disables password history restrictions allowing users to always reuse old passwords.

-Default: Five stored passwords Inform User of Locked Account Select this check box to inform users when Safeguard for Privileged Passwords has locked their account when they attempt to log in.
-When cleared, Safeguard for Privileged Passwords tells the user that their access has been denied.
+Default: Five stored passwords

+Inform User of Locked Account

+Select this check box to inform users when Safeguard for Privileged Passwords has locked their account when they attempt to log in.
+When cleared, Safeguard for Privileged

+Passwords tells the user that their access has been denied.

 NOTE: For security reasons, One Identity recommends leaving this option cleared, unless you are troubleshooting login and authentication problems.

 A user with a locked account cannot sign into Safeguard for Privileged Passwords until the Lockout Duration period has been met or an administrator has unlocked the account.
-For more information, see Unlocking a local user's account on page 515.
-Default: Not set To former 11 Inform User of Select this check box to inform users when Safeguard for
+For more information, see Unlocking a local user's account on page 532.

+Inform User of Deactivated Account

-Disabled Account Privileged Passwords has disabled their account when they attempt to log in.
+Select this check box to inform users when Safeguard for Privileged Passwords has disabled their account when they attempt to log in.
 When cleared, Safeguard for Privileged Passwords tells the user that their access has been denied.

 NOTE: For security reasons, One Identity recommends leaving this option cleared, unless you are troubleshooting login and authentication problems.

 A user with a disabled account cannot sign into Safeguard for Privileged Passwords until an administrator has re-enabled their account.
-For more information, see Activating or deactivating a user account on page 514.
-Default: Not set Inform User of Bad Password Select this check box to inform users when the password is bad.
-Default: Not set Inform User of Expired Password Select this check box to inform users when the password is expired.
-Default: Not set Inform User of Invalid Token Select this check box to inform users when the token is invalid.
-Default: Not set Enable Secure Token Service Login Timeout Select this check box to set a 15 minute expiration time for session based cookies.
+For more information, see Activating or deactivating a user account on page 531.

+Inform User of Bad Password

+Select this check box to inform users when the password is

+bad.

+Inform User of Expired Password

+Select this check box to inform users when the password is expired.

+Inform User of Invalid Token Select this check box to inform users when the token is invalid.

+Enable Secure Token Service Login Timeout

+Select this check box to set a 15 minute expiration time for session based cookies.

 Session based cookies are used during login.
 Typically, a session based cookie does not expire and is deleted by the browser/user-agent when closed.
 This setting, when enabled, will cause the session-based cookies to have a 15 minute expiration time, enforced by the server.
 This adds security and can prevent some replay attacks.
 End users must complete the login process within this time frame, including any multi-factor authentication.